 During law school, Amy participated in the San Francisco Affirmative Litigation Project, a clinic partnering with the San Francisco City Attorney’s Office to bring suits challenging unfair and deceptive business practices.
 She also participated in the Housing Clinic of the Jerome N. Frank Legal Services Organization, defending homeowners in judicial foreclosure proceedings and bringing affirmative suits against mortgage lenders and servicers.
 She served as Co-Chair of the law school’s Clinical Student Board and as a Practical Scholarship Editor on the Yale Law Journal, helping solicit and publish pieces based on legal practice or clinical experience.

 Before law school, Amy worked as a legal assistant at a plaintiffs’ firm in New York City focusing on employment and False Claims Act cases.

-Amy is admitted to the State Bar of New York and supervised by members of the Illinois bar.
+Amy is admitted to the State Bar of Illinois and the State Bar of New York.